 - owe us court costs as a result of legal action

 we will add these debts to a sub-account and attach it to your main rent account.

 You will see your rent sub-account on your quarterly rent statement or letters we send you.

-If you have any questions about your sub-account, phone 020 8430 2000 and ask for your rent service officer.
+If you have any questions about your sub-account, phone 020 8430 2000 and ask for your income collection officer.

 Overpaid Housing Benefit paid to you since April 2007 is collected by our Benefit Service and will not appear on a sub-account.